-- As required by the Companies (Auditor's Report) Order, 2016, ("the Order"), issued by the Central Government of India in terms of sub-section (11) of section 143 of the Companies Act, 2013, we give in the "Annexure A" a statement on the matters specified in paragraphs 3 and 4 of the said Order, to the extent applicable. - As required by section143(3) of the Act, we report that: - We have sought and obtained all the information and explanations which to the best of our knowledge and belief were necessary for the purpose of our audit. - In our opinion, proper books of account as required by law have been kept by the Company so far as appears from our examination of those books. - The Balance Sheet, the Statement of Profit and Loss, the Statement of Changes in Equity and the Cash Flow Statement dealt with by this Report are in agreement with the books of account. - In our opinion, the aforesaid Financial Statements comply with the Accounting Standards specified under section 133 of the Act, read with Rule 7 of the Companies (Accounts) Rules, 2014. - On the basis of the written representations received from the Directors of the Company as on March 31, 2020 and taken on record by the Board of Directors, none of the Directors of the Company are disqualified as on March 31, 2020, from being appointed as a Director in terms of section 164(2) of the Act. - With respect to the adequacy of the internal financial controls with reference to financial statements of the Company and the operating effectiveness of such controls, refer to our separate Report in "Annexure B". - According to information and explanations given to us and based on our examination of the records of the Company, the Company has paid/provided managerial remuneration in accordance with the requisite approvals mandated by the provisions of Section 197 of the Act. - With respect to the other matters to be included in the Auditor's Report in accordance with Rule 11 of the Companies (Audit and Auditors) Rules, 2014, in our opinion and to the best of our information and according to the explanations given to us: - The Financial Statements disclose the impact of pending litigations on the financial position of the Company.
-Refer Note 37 to the Financial Statements. - The Company has made provision, as required under the applicable laws or Accounting Standards for material foreseeable losses, if any, on long term contracts including derivative contracts.
-Refer Notes 2(e) and Note 33 to the - There were no amounts which were required to be transferred to the Investor Education and Protection Fund by the Company during the year ended March 31, 2020.
+As required by the Companies (Auditor's Report) Order, 2016, ("the Order"), issued by the Central Government of India in terms of sub-section (11) of section 143 of the Companies Act, 2013, we give in the "Annexure A" a statement on the matters specified in paragraphs 3 and 4 of the said Order, to the extent applicable.

+As required by section143(3) of the Act, we report that:

+- a.
+We have sought and obtained all the information and explanations which to the best of our knowledge and belief were necessary for the purpose of our audit. - b.
+In our opinion, proper books of account as required by law have been kept by the Company so far as appears from our examination of those books. - c.
+The Balance Sheet, the Statement of Profit and Loss (including Other Comprehensive Income), the Statement of Changes in Equity and the Cash Flow Statement dealt with by this Report are in agreement with the books of account. - d.
+In our opinion, the aforesaid Ind-AS financial statements comply with the Accounting Standards specified under section 133 of the Act, read with relevant rule issued thereunder. - e.
+On the basis of the written representations received from the Directors of the Company as on March 31, 2021 and taken on record by the Board of Directors, none of the Directors of the Company are disqualified as on March 31, 2021, from being appointed as a Director in terms of section 164(2) of the Act. - f.
+With respect to the adequacy of the internal financial controls with reference to financial statements of the Company and the operating effectiveness of such controls, refer to our separate Report in "Annexure B". - g.
+According to information and explanations given to us and based on our examination of the records of the Company, the Company has paid / provided managerial remuneration in accordance with the requisite approvals mandated by the provisions of Section 197 of the Act. - h.
+With respect to the other matters to be included in the Auditor's Report in accordance with Rule 11 of the Companies (Audit and Auditors) Rules, 2014, in our opinion and to the best of our information and according to the explanations given to us: - i.
+The Company has disclosed the impact of pending litigations on its financial position in its Ind-AS financial statements Refer Note 37 to the Ind-AS financial statements. - ii.
+The Company has made provision, as required under the applicable laws or Accounting Standards for material foreseeable losses, if any, on long term contracts including derivative contracts.
+Refer Notes 2(f) and Note 33 to the Ind-AS financial statements. - iii.
+There were no amounts which were required to be transferred to the Investor Education and Protection Fund by the Company during the year ended March 31, 2021.